openethereum/js-libs/packages/electron/src/README.md

 # @parity/electron

-Control the Parity client from electron.
+Control the Parity Ethereum client from electron.

+With this libray, you will be able, from Electron, to:

+- download Parity Ethereum locally in Electron's user data folder.
+- run/stop/check if Parity Ethereum is running.
+- get a secure token from Parity Ethereum to access secure RPCs.

 ## Getting Started